 Pritzker has encountered a few situations where a child would act clueless at daycare with regard to toileting and then come in one day wearing underwear.
 “I need to trust the judgment of the parents, just as they would trust mine if it were the reverse situation,” says Pritzker.
 Communication is key, she adds.
 Parents need to communicate with the provider to make sure everyone is on the same page.
-A child may be physically ready but not emotionally, she says, and when they’re ready emotionally, it’s usually a painless process.
+A child may be ready physically, but not emotionally, she says.
+When they’re ready emotionally, it’s usually a painless process.

 Each Child Is Different

-Kim McMonagle, director of Tender Care Learning Center in Greentree, Pa., says she and the other staff members at the daycare adapt to the child’s routine, as it’s best to help a child learn to listen to his or her body.
+Kim McMonagle, director of Tender Care Learning Center in Green Tree, PA, says she and the other staff members at the daycare adapt to the child’s routine, as it’s best to help a child learn to listen to her body.

 “Because all children are different, so are their routines for learning new tasks,” she says.
 “You have to experiment to find what will work for your child.
 Also, remember to discuss new findings with your childcare provider and ask them what works for your child at school.
 Together, you can help your child succeed.”

-Constant communication with your childcare provider is essential for a successful training program.
+Constant communication with your child care provider is essential for a successful training program.
 Ask questions daily, such as: What’s working?
 What’s not working?
 How did training go each day?
-By working closely with your child’s care providers and being consistent with a potty training routine, your child will be on their way to being a potty pro, both at home and at daycare.
+By working closely with your child’s care providers and being consistent with a potty training routine, your child will be on his way to being a potty pro, both at home and at daycare.